Where and how should a GitHub profile appear on a resume?

 Listing GitHub on the Project Section

-You can also mention the link to your GitHub on the project section of your resume.
+Another effective way to showcase your GitHub work is by adding links directly in the project section of your resume.

 GitHub-on-Resume-Projects-Section